AlaaMezian/NodeJs-backend-structure/README.md

  git clone https://github.com/AlaaMezian/NodeJs-backend-structure.git

- install node version 8.11.0 or use nvm to downgrade your node version
+ Install node version 8.11.0 or use nvm to downgrade your node version

  Delete the existing package.lock.json and run npm install

- then you create a postgres database Named iLrn with the following credintials
+ Then you create a postgres database Named iLrn with the following credintials

  username : postgres

  password : password

- run the migration using the following command : npx sequelize-cli db:migrate
+ Run the migration using the following command : npx sequelize-cli db:migrate

  Finally you run npm start